CyberNachos/isaacLab.manipulation/README.md

 ```

 ## Acknowledgement
-This project is forked from the author: Qiwei Wu<br.
+This project is forked from the author: Qiwei Wu.